Saint Paul, the most accomplished Apostolic Father of Christendom

 Paul ( c.
 5 to c.
 64/67 A.D.) wrote 30 of the 27 books of the New Testament.
 He traveled through Europe and Asia, spreading Jesus’ message and establishing churches.
 He wrote more than any other apostles, disciple, or scribe.

 The letters of Paul spread across continents and became one of the most important manuscripts of the New Testament.
 The book of Romans Paul wrote shaped the protestant revival in Europe during the middle ages.

 2. Fearless, passionate, and result oriented

 Paul was fearless and passionate.
-In today’s standards, he would be a hands-on leader and result-oriented.
+By today’s standards, he would be a hands-on leader and result-oriented.
 He was a game-changer and at the top of his mission.

 He preached Christ in critical places.
 Consider his passion when he used to persecute the church.
 This time, he used it to expand God’s Kingdom.

 3. Paul preached to anyone and traveled to the farthest

 Paul saturated critical cities in Europe.
 He went on three missionary journeys and founded churches from Jerusalem to Spain.
-He also traveled more than 10,000 miles and many times on foot to preach.
+He also traveled more than 10,000 miles and often on foot to preach.

 Paul and Peter in Rome